nayefradwi/fetch_result_bloc/README.md

 }
 ```

-For more detailed examples, including `FetchResultBloc` usage and error handling,
-please see the `/example` folder.
+For more detailed examples, including `FetchResultBloc` usage please see the `/example` folder.

 ## Related Packages